-- Level 2 Drug Felonies: include selling between 14 and 225 grams of schedule I or II controlled substances; selling material for manufacturing drugs; possessing material to make methamphetamine.
-A conviction can result in up to 8 years in prison, and $750,000 in fines.
+- Level 2 Drug Felonies: include selling between 14 and 225 grams of a schedule I or II controlled substances; selling the material for manufacturing drugs; possessing material to make methamphetamine.
+A conviction can result in up to 8 years in prison and $750,000 in fines.

 - Level 3 Drug Felonies: include the attempt to commit a level 2 drug felony; selling no more than 14 grams of a schedule I or II controlled substance; distributing imitation controlled substances to a minor.
 Level 3 drug felonies are punishable with up to 6 years in prison and $500,000 in fines.

 - Level 4 Drug Felonies: include attempting to commit a level 3 drug felony; selling up to 4 grams of a schedule III or IV controlled substance; possessing a controlled substance.
 A level 4 drug felony conviction can result in up to 1 year in prison and $100,000 in fines.